86529 Design Studio: Scenographic Spaces12cp;

 There are course requisites for this subject.
 See access conditions.

-In this studio, students design an immersive theatre set based on their interpretation of a given play.
-Students learn to translate the play's dramatic action into a contemporary interior setting for audience viewing.
+In this studio, students design a full theatre set (scenography) based on their contemporary interpretation of a set dramatic text.
+Students learn to translate the play's dramatic action into a contemporary setting for audience viewing.
 Throughout the session, students move through the typical iterative design process a professional scenographer undertakes to develop a concept, an aesthetic language and a final resolved scenography.
-Deliverables include: sketches, drawings, models, visual storyboards and technical plans.
+Deliverables include: sketches, drawings, models, visual storyboards, digital media, and technical plans.

 Students learn to design atmosphere and to design in time as well as perform historical and contemporary interior architecture detail research.
-Students learn the importance of the physical and digital model as a tool for experimentation, iteration and representation in the common history of architecture and theatre.
+Students learn the importance of the digital model and digital media as tools for experimentation, iteration and representation in the common history of architecture and theatre.
 Students gain a broad understanding of historical and current scenographic practice as well as a specific and detailed knowledge of the scenographic language and techniques currently employed by major players in the field.
 Finally, students experiment with and develop their individual and creative scenographic language in concept and representation.

 Detailed subject description.